Indirecta-Technologies/olssa/README.md

 ## Introduction

-Welcome to the documentation for OLSSA (Obfuscated Luau Script Security Auditor).
 OLSSA is a security utility designed for Roblox script developers to enhance the security of their games by detecting potential unauthorized behavior in Roblox models with obfuscated scripts.

 ## Table of Contents